Madness (band)

-Madness are an English ska and pop band from Camden Town, North London, who formed in 1976.
+Madness are an English ska and pop band from Camden Town, north west London, who formed in 1976.
 One of the most prominent bands of the late 1970s and early 1980s two-tone ska revival, they continue to perform with six of the seven members of their original line-up.
-Madness's most successful period was from 1980 to 1986, when the band's songs spent a total of 214 weeks on the UK Singles Chart.
-(UB40 shared the same number of weeks, the largest for any British group in the decade, but over a longer period.)
+Madness's most successful period was from 1980 to 1986, when the band's songs spent a total of 214 weeks on the UK Singles Chart, holding the record along with English reggae group UB40 for most weeks spent by a group in the UK singles chart during the 1980s.

-Madness have had 15 singles reach the UK top ten, including "One Step Beyond", "Baggy Trousers" and "It Must Be Love", one UK number-one single "House of Fun" and two number ones in Ireland, "House of Fun" and "Wings of a Dove".
+Madness have had 16 singles reach the UK top ten, including "One Step Beyond", "Baggy Trousers" and "It Must Be Love"; one UK number-one single, "House of Fun"; and two number ones in Ireland, "House of Fun" and "Wings of a Dove".
 "Our House" was their biggest US hit, reaching number 7 on the Billboard Hot 100.
 In 2000, the band received the Ivor Novello Award from the British Academy of Songwriters, Composers and Authors for Outstanding Song Collection.

 Career

 1976–1978: Formation

 The core of the band formed as the North London Invaders in 1976, and included Mike Barson (Monsieur Barso) on keyboards and vocals, Chris Foreman (Chrissy Boy) on guitar and Lee Thompson (Kix) on saxophone and vocals.
 They later recruited John Hasler on drums and Cathal Smyth (better known as Chas Smash) on bass guitar.
 Later in the year, they were joined by lead vocalist Dikran Tulaine.

 This six-piece line-up lasted until part-way through 1977, when Graham McPherson (better known as Suggs) took over the lead vocals after seeing the band perform in a friend's garden.
-Tulaine went on to be an actor under the name Dikran Tulaine.
-Smyth, who left after an argument with Barson, was replaced by Gavin Rodgers, Barson's girlfriend's brother.
-McPherson was kicked out of the band for choosing to watch Chelsea instead of rehearsing too often.
+Tulaine went on to be an actor.
+Smyth, who left after an argument with Barson, was replaced with Gavin Rodgers, Barson's girlfriend's brother.
+McPherson was kicked out of the band by Barson for choosing too often to watch Chelsea instead of rehearsing.
 Thompson left the band after Barson criticised his saxophone playing.

 By 1978, the band had allowed McPherson to return as a vocalist after he had filled in temporarily for Hasler (who had taken over vocals when McPherson was removed).
 Thompson returned after patching things up with Barson.
-Drummer Dan Woodgate (Woody) and bassist Mark Bedford (Bedders) also joined the band, replacing Garry Dovey and Rodgers, respectively.
+Drummer Dan Woodgate (Woody) and bassist Mark Bedford (Bedders) also joined the band, replacing Garry Dovey and Rodgers, respectively, the latter of whom left due to his lack of faith in the band and their organization.
 After briefly changing their name to Morris and the Minors, the band renamed itself as Madness in 1979, paying homage to one of their favourite songs by ska and reggae artist Prince Buster.
 The band remained a sextet until late 1979 when Chas Smash rejoined and officially became the seventh member of Madness as a backing vocalist and dancer.